briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 For what it's worth, I had friends in the psychology department in my undergraduate school and took part in some experiments to help them out, because why not?
 But, I was also extremely poor in school.

 If you really want to dive into this, read about the fake results of the Stanford Prison Experiment.
-Some sources hold this up as an amazing result, but did anyone outside of a university not know prison guards are mean?
+Some sources hold this up as an amazing result, but did anyone outside of a university not know that prison guards can be mean or abusive?
+Is anyone going to take that result and change anything?

 Did you know they had to cancel the experiment?
 Not many people talk about that.
 Did you know that the [principal researcher Philip Zimbardo faked the results to get the outcome he wanted](https://www.vox.com/2018/6/13/17449118/stanford-prison-experiment-fraud-psychology-replication), and he had a history of doing this?
 The guards were instructed to be mean, and the prisoners played the roles of prisoners (literally doing improv theater), because people in psychology experiments act like they think you want them to act.
 Don't let lazy writers such as Malcolm Gladwell make you think otherwise.

 <div class="youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/qg5V-A3-qco?si=MoCAULYg1l-ZluFA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Don't let this Bill Murray scene fool you.
 Zimbardo perved on his graduate student and ended up marrying her.
-Also, consider that after the prison experiment had to shut down over ethical violations, Standford did nothing and let Zimbardo keep his job without oversight or sanction?
-Let's also not forget this the same school Marc Tessier-Lavigne resigned as president after accounts of his research misconduct, including fake data and image manipulation, were widely reported?
+Also, consider that after the prison experiment had to shut down over ethical violations, Standford did nothing and let Zimbardo keep his job without oversight or sanction.
+Let's also not forget this si the same school where Marc Tessier-Lavigne resigned as president after accounts of his research misconduct, including fake data and image manipulation, were widely reported?

 So yeah, that's what you are dealing with here.
 People measure things that no one cares about and hardly anyone will ever read because the money source doesn't care because there is almost no chance for downstream profit (or bankruptcy).